graysky2/profile-sync-daemon/README.md

 ###Ubuntu Users
 You must be using AT LEAST Ubuntu 15.04 (Vivid) or have systemd as your init system to use these packages!
-To add the PPA (personal package archive) to your Ubuntu system (packages available for Lucid and newer), and to install psd:
+To add the PPA (personal package archive) to your Ubuntu system (packages available for Vivid and newer), and to install psd:

     sudo add-apt-repository ppa:graysky/utils
     sudo apt-get update